 Because basketball referee training and certification is done on a state by state basis, you must go to the website which handles high school sports in your own state to find information about how to become a basketball referee.
 Go to the choose a state page to find the links for your state athletic or activities association.

 Looking for a great resource for high school basketball rules?
-Here is the place to start: 2014-15 NFHS Basketball Rules Simplified & Illustrated
+Here is the place to start: 2015-16 NFHS Basketball Rules Book

-And for in-game situations and rulings, this book is excellent: 2014-15 NFHS Basketball Rules by Topic
+And for in-game situations and rulings, this book is excellent: 2015-16 NFHS Basketball Case Book

 Basketball Referee Uniform and Equipment